Classification of Transuranium Elements in Terms of `Winding' Numbers in the Bohr-Sommerfeld Model: Heavy one- electron Ions: From Uranium through Oganesson to Hypothetical Feynmanium

 \section{Heavy one- electron Ions: From Uranium through Oganesson to Hypothetical Feynmanium\/}

-In this section we present results of the computer simulations for all transuranic elements $92\le Z \le 137$ in the case of the simplest excites state, namely, $n_{r}=n_{\theta}=1$, on the basis of the `old' Bohr-Sommerfeld relativistic model.
+In this section we present results of computer simulations for all transuranic elements, $92\le Z \le 137\/,$ in the case of the simplest excited state with nonzero angular momentum, namely, $n_{r}=n_{\theta}=1$, on the basis of the `old' Bohr-Sommerfeld relativistic model.
 Our complementary Mathematica notebook, Transuranics.nb \cite{TransU}, see also \cite{BarleySusMathTwo}, contain all animation details, which allows the reader to repeat our calculations and to study other cases.

 In the notebook introductory section, the general formulas are provided.
 They are stored in global variables that will be used in all the subsequent sections.
 For this purpose, allow Mathematica to evaluate all initialization cells.
 After that you will be able to run each case independently from the others.
 (Always use the Clear[...] command to remove old data.)